Robotech II: The Sentinels: Background

-Storyline

-The Pioneer Expedition was a mission to confront alien forces in space to prevent interplanetary war on Earth.
-It took place concurrently with the 2nd and 3rd Robotech wars.
-The expedition was led by Lisa Hayes aboard the SDF-3, which was launched in 2022 in search of the Robotech Masters.
-The mission soon became preoccupied with the liberation of worlds under the control of the Invid Regent.
-In June 2030, the final battle of the Second Robotech War caused a release of the spores of the Invid flower of life across Earth, which soon attracted the Invid.
-In 2031, the Invid, under the control of the Regis, invaded Earth.
-The United Earth Forces (including the elite Army of the Southern Cross) had been severely weakened by the Second Robotech War and were only able to offer limited resistance.
-In less than a week, the Invid seized control of the planet and began utilizing the human population for slave labour and scientific experiments.
-In 2038 and 2042, the REF sent the 10th and 21st Mars divisions to try to retake the planet, but both ended in complete failure.
-It was only with the third attempt in 2044, which involved all available REF forces (now equipped with new technology known as new Reflex Weapons and Shadow Techno Fighters obtained from the Haydonites) that the Invid were dislodged from Earth.

 Production history

 The Tatsunoko Production animation studio assigned the first script drafts to writers Sukehiro Tomita (Macross, Mospeada) and Hiroshi Ohnogi (Macross).
 According to director Carl Macek, the Japanese animators initially tried to relate the project to the original versions of Macross, Southern Cross, and Mospeada, until Harmony Gold explained the differences made in Robotech's adaptation with diagrams and charts.
 When the animators focused on new characters instead of Rick Hunter and the other characters derived from the original Macross series, Macek ended up reassigning the scriptwriting to American writers, headed by script supervisor Kent Butterworth to refocus the project.

+Carl Macek's original plan was to have 13 weekly story arcs consisting of 5 episodes each.
+Each 5-episode arc could then be edited into a 2-hour movie and sold on home video for additional revenue.

 Upon viewing the completed animation, Macek felt that scenes featuring new characters (such as Jack Baker, Karen Penn and The Invid Regent) had received much more care and attention by the animators than those with the original Macross characters (Rick Hunter, Lisa Hunter, Max Sterling).
 Macek believed that Tatsunoko secretly intended to re-use this higher-quality footage for a Japan-only sequel to Genesis Climber MOSPEADA - one of the Japanese series that had been adapted into the original Robotech series.